yishn/sinho/README.md

 });
 ```

+Property names must not start with `on` as that prefix is reserved for events.
-All properties can be accessed and set as actual class properties:
+All properties can be accessed and set as actual class properties from the
+outside:

 ```tsx
 const el = new SimpleGreeting();